-The Company engaged Arthur J. Gallagher &Co., a compensation consulting firm, during Fiscal 2022 to review the compensation of the CEO and CFO.
+The Company engaged Arthur J. Gallagher &Co., a compensation consulting firm, during Fiscal 2023 to review the compensation of the CEO and CFO.
 The study was comprised of a mix of nineteen Canadian and U.S. software companies with revenue between \$34 million and \$473 million with a median of \$134 million, and a market capitalization of between \$105 million and \$5.5 billion with a median of \$541 million.
 The market values for base salaries, target cash compensation and total compensation were determined using a weighted blend of median market values of two thirds for the Canadian companies and one third for the U.S. companies.
 The main recommendation from the consulting firm was to increase the long-term incentive of the CFO as his overall compensation was found to be significantly below the average of CFOs in the comparator group.
 The fees incurred for this executive compensation review conducted by Arthur J. Gallagher & Co. were \$12,000.
+No other services were provided by Arthur J. Gallagher & Co. during the two last fiscal years.